komsan-k/verilog-fpga-ebook/README.md

 ---

-## 🤖 Declaration of AI Assistance

-This textbook was prepared with the support of **generative AI tools** (including OpenAI’s ChatGPT) to improve clarity and structure.
-All AI-assisted sections were **reviewed, revised, and verified by the author** to ensure accuracy and originality.

----

 ## 🎓 Significance

 This book provides a **modern learning framework** that integrates theory, simulation, and FPGA prototyping.
 It supports the transition from **concept to implementation**, preparing students for careers in **digital design, embedded systems, and reconfigurable computing**.